Which Leaf Spring To Remove To Soften Ride

 Leaf springs are an important part of automotive suspension systems, however, many people don’t understand the different types of leaf springs.

-There are semi-elliptical leaf springs that are normally found on trucks and SUVs, and three-leaf parabolic springs which are used on lighter vehicles such as cars, vans, and smaller SUVs.
+There are semi-elliptical leaf springs that are normally found on trucks and SUVs, and three-leaf parabolic springs that are used on lighter vehicles such as cars, vans, and smaller SUVs.

 Understanding these different types of leaf springs can be important when making repairs or upgrades to your car’s suspension system.